Tāwharanui Regional Park

 Tāwharanui Regional Park is a regional park on the Tāwharanui Peninsula in the Auckland Region of New Zealand's North Island.
 It is located in Rodney, east of Warkworth and north of Auckland.

-The park covers 588 hectares of land at the end of the peninsula, and is owned and managed by Auckland Council.

 Geography

+The park covers 593.8 hectares of land at the end of the peninsula, and is owned and managed by Auckland Council.
 The park combines a "mainland island" sanctuary for the conservation of native plants and animals with farmland and public recreation areas.
 The park is mostly grazed pasture with mānuka scattered throughout and patches of coastal forest.
 The most significant area of coastal forest is in the central eastern part of the park where kauri and rimu dominate the ridges, with pūriri, taraire, tawa and, less often, rewarewa and nīkau in the valleys.
 Elsewhere there are tōtara, kahikatea, pōhutukawa, cabbage trees, karaka and New Zealand flax.

+A predator-proof fence was constructed in the park, making the peninsula a haven for native bird species.
 Sixteen species of native land birds and 15 species of native coastal birds have been recorded in the park.
 Wetland birds include the Australasian bittern, spotless crake and fernbird.
 Coastal birds include the New Zealand dotterel, blue reef heron and variable oystercatcher.